-Some CPUs will make a slight snapping or clicking noise once it has been installed all the way, while some will not.
-Once you're sure it's fitted in properly, close the brown lever on the CPU socket to firmly secure the CPU in place.
+Some CPUs will make a slight snapping or clicking noise once it has been installed all the way in, while some will not.
+Once you're sure it's fitted in properly, close the lever on the CPU socket to firmly secure it in place on your motherboard.